reactjs/react.dev/content/docs/reference-glossary.md

 ## ES6, ES2015, ES2016, etc {#es6-es2015-es2016-etc}

 These acronyms all refer to the most recent versions of the ECMAScript Language Specification standard, which the JavaScript language is an implementation of.
-The ES6 version (also known as ES2015) includes many additions to the previous versions such as: arrow functions, classes, template literals, `let` and `const` statements.
+The ES6 version (also known as ES2015) includes many additions to the previous versions such as arrow functions, classes, template literals, `let` and `const` statements.
 You can learn more about specific versions [here](https://en.wikipedia.org/wiki/ECMAScript#Versions).

 ## Compilers {#compilers}

-A JavaScript compiler takes JavaScript code, transforms it and returns JavaScript code in a different format.
+A JavaScript compiler takes JavaScript code, transforms it, and returns JavaScript code in a different format.
 The most common use case is to take ES6 syntax and transform it into syntax that older browsers are capable of interpreting.
 [Babel](https://babeljs.io/) is the compiler most commonly used with React.

 ## Bundlers {#bundlers}